Sobiatyno

 Sobiatyno is a village in the administrative district of Gmina Milejczyce, within Siemiatycze County, Podlaskie Voivodeship, in north-eastern Poland.
-It lies approximately 24 km north-east of Siemiatycze and 62 km south of the regional capital Białystok.

 According to the 1921 census, the village had a population of 367 inhabitants.
 Of these, 2 identified as Roman Catholic, 350 as Orthodox, and 15 as of the Mosaic faith.
 In terms of nationality, 358 individuals declared Polish nationality, while 9 identified as Jewish.
 The village comprised 72 residential buildings.